AV306/xenon/README.md

 - SpeedBoost (WIP)
 - HighJump (Jump high!)
 - JumpBoost (Jump high, all the time)
-- NoFallDamage (Don't die when you fall down!)
+- NoFallDamage (Don't die when you fall down!
+P.s. if you enable it mid-air, you might die.
+Of fall damage.)
 - Australian Mode (Turn the world upside down!)
-- Zoom (Zoom!
+- Zoom (Look at far away things!
 WI-Zoom like scroll-zoom function that works with Xenon's other fov-related features)
 - modular and user-friendly feature creation/registration system I spent way too much time on (yay!)
 - Command processor and the beginnings of a macro system (Too much code in there)